-Ultimately, under GDPR companies can be fined up to 2% of annual turnover for lesser data breach incidents or 4% for significant data breaches.
-This year alone fines are being handed out to various types of companies for a whole range of incidents ranging from staff passing on personal information to companies sending unsolicited emails.
+Meanwhile, The University of Greenwich was fined £120,000 following a 'serious' web server breach involving data from nearly 200,000 people.
+Ultimately, companies can be fined up to 2% of annual turnover for lesser data breach incidents.
+Above all, the fine is 4% for significant data breaches.
+Thus, this year alone, fines are being handed out to various types of companies for a whole range of events ranging from staff passing on personal information to companies sending unsolicited emails.

 Our services include: